-Miami Community Charter School Lunch Information:
+Miami Community Charter School

-On the first day of school we will send home with your children a new lunch application for the school year 2010-2011.
-During the first 30 days of the new school year the payment for lunch will be as follows: Students presently receiving free lunch (at the school or any other public school in Dade County) will remain on reduced free until a new application is processed.
+On the first day of school, we will send home with your children a new lunch application for the school year 2018-2019.
+During the first 30 days of the new school year, the payment for lunch will be as follows: Students presently receiving free lunch (at the school or any other public school in Dade County) will remain on reduced free until a new application is processed.
 A notification of any changes will be sent home after processing.
-Students presently receiving reduced lunch (at the school or any other public school in Dade County) will remain on reduced fee, $0.40 per day/$2.00 per week, until a new application is processed.
+Students presently receiving reduced lunch (at the school or any other public school in Dade County) will remain on a reduced fee, $0.40 per day/$2.00 per week, until a new application is processed.
 A notification of any changes will be sent home after processing.
-Students presently paying full price (at the school or any other public school in Dade County) will remain paying full price, $2.65 per day, until a new application is processed.
+Students presently paying full price (at the school or any other public school in Dade County) will remain to pay full price, $2.65 per day, until a new application is processed.
 A notification of any changes will be sent home after processing.
-If your child(ren) is attending school for the first time, kindergarten students as well as students who are transferring from private schools, home schooling and out of town, you must pay the full price until the application is processed or you may have the student(s) bring lunch from home.
+If your child(ren) is attending school for the first time, kindergarten students as well as students who are transferring from private schools, homeschooling and out of town, you must pay the full price until the application is processed or you may have the student(s) bring lunch from home.
 IMPORTANT NOTICE: Miami Community Charter Elementary, Charter Middle, & Charter High School will not allow the parents to deliver any sort and form of fast food restaurant prepared food to the students.
-Miami Community Charter School School Lunch Wellness Program PURPOSE: The purpose of this program is to comply with the Florida Department of Education and the National School Lunch Act of 1966 and establish a school wide Wellness Program by July 30, 2007.
+Miami Community Charter School School Lunch Wellness Program PURPOSE: The purpose of this program is to comply with the Florida Department of Education and the National School Lunch Act of 1966 and establish a school-wide Wellness Program by July 30, 2007.

-PREAMBLE: Promoting awareness of proper nutrition, regular physical activities, and practicing good health and hygiene habits are the important components of the school wide Wellness Program.
+PREAMBLE: Promoting awareness of proper nutrition, regular physical activities, and practicing good health and hygiene habits are the important components of the school-wide Wellness Program.

 The School is to ensure that all programs participating in the School Lunch Program are in compliance with the Wellness program.